jonathank1906/AOOP-Exam/README.md

 - A class is forced to implment the methods defined in an interface.
 The problem arises when this class has to implement the methods it doesnt need/or that are invalid/irrelevant.

 The solution:
-- Implmenet seperate interfaces (nothing wrong with this)
+- Implement seperate interfaces (nothing wrong with this)
     - Split the larger interface into seperate more specific interfaces.
 - A class can even implement several interfaces...